hiimkimchi/CPSC-3300/README.md

 # CPSC-3300
-This course is focused on the essentials of databases Worked on a quarter long group project with Ryan Luo, Benjamin DeVera, and Jomikael Ruiz
+This course is focused on the essentials of databases.
+Worked on a quarter long group project with Ryan Luo, Benjamin DeVera, and Jomikael Ruiz